ScratcherXBOX/notesapplication/README.md

-# notesapplication
+# Notes Application
+**Notes App**
-Notes App, Designed By Brad Traversey and Florin Pop, Made By Me
+- Designed By Brad Traversey and Florin Pop
+- Made By Me